Odonno/ngrx-lazy/README.md

 # ngrx-lazy

-Dead simple data lazy loading for @ngrx state management
+Dead simple data lazy loading for @ngrx state management.

+Inspired by the early work of @Synthx

 ## Get started